hakan0arslan/archivist/README.md

 Command can be used to trigger bot.
 It will send a message to same channel containing archive url and generated token.
-This token has permission to see only this channels messages This token has an expiry time.
+This token has permission to see only this channels messages Token has an expiry time.

 !token

 Command can be used to renew token.

 Running
-It is using meilisearch instance to archive all messages.
+It is using meili search instance to archive all messages.

 Adding Bot to Server